The Federal Government’s infrastructure plan to boost employment

 David is attuned to the Asian listed company market, international taxation issues, corporate regulations and various stock exchange requirements and is highly regarded in the market place.
 Reach out below to discuss how we can support your business during this challenging time.

+This podcast was originally published on SBS Cantonese Radio on 17 June 2020.
 Disclaimer: The material contained in this page is in the nature of general comment and information only and is not advice.
 The material should not be relied upon.
 ShineWing Australia, and related entity, or any of its offices, employees or representatives, will not be liable for any loss or damage arising out of or in connection with the material contained in the publication.